Transdev NSW: History

 Crowthers remained as charter operator as of January 2016.
 Caringbah Bus Service also remained as a charter operator under their previous charter operation name Tiger Tours until May 2015, when the business was purchased by Dunn Motor Traction and merged into its Telford's Bus & Coach operations.

 In September 1999, Southtrans was sold to French transport company Connex (a subsidiary of the then Vivendi Environnement, now Veolia Environnement) and became Connex Southtrans.
 It was renamed to Connex NSW in 2002.
 In January 2005, the Granville and Bankstown routes of Baxter's Bus Lines were transferred to Connex and Transit First and became part of Region 13.

 In April 2006, the company was renamed Veolia Transport NSW as part of a global re-branding exercise of the company.
 Soon after, Veolia undertook a re-organisation and simplification of its route services across Region 13 in September 2006 and Region 10 in November 2007.
 However, many of the altered Region 10 bus routes were later restored to their original state due to a severe decline in passenger numbers and high levels of passenger complaints.
 The idea to make bus services "straighter" did not have a welcome reception with passengers who preferred convenience as opposed to speed for the sake of it on shorter routes.

 In February 2007, Veolia bought out its Region 13 partner Transit First which included the transfer of 86 buses, 15 routes and the lease on the current Bankstown Airport depot.
-This purchase also saw Veolia move their head office from Taren Point to Bankstown Airport.
+This purchase also saw Veolia move its head office from Taren Point to Bankstown Airport.
 In January 2009, Region 11 operator Crowthers was purchased followed in October 2011 by fellow Region 11 operator Caringbah Bus Service.

 In March 2011, Veolia Transport worldwide merged with French-German company Transdev, to form Veolia Transdev.
 As a result, in July 2013, Veolia Transport NSW was renamed Transdev NSW.
-Later that year, fellow Transdev Australasia subsidiary Transdev Shorelink, was also absorbed into the Transdev NSW business.
+Later that year, fellow Transdev subsidiary Transdev Shorelink, was also absorbed into the Transdev NSW business.
 Rebranding of all Transdev NSW buses to the new Transdev logo took place in mid 2014.
 A new website for all Transdev NSW public bus operations was opened on 8 September 2014.

-Between November and December 2022, Transdev NSW was not awarded new contracts for all its three bus regions.
-Region 10 services will be taken over by U-Go Mobility in July 2023, Region 12 services taken over by CDC NSW in April 2023, and Region 13 services taken over by Transit Systems NSW on 6 August 2023.
-After that, Transdev NSW will cease to exist as a public bus operator but will remain as a charter bus operator.
-Transdev's other operations in Sydney such as Transdev John Holland (buses in Eastern Suburbs), Transdev Sydney Ferries and Transdev Sydney (light rail) will continue as usual.
+After its regions were re-tendered, region 12 services were taken over by CDC NSW on 21 May 2023, region 10 services by U-Go Mobility on 1 July 2023 and region 13 services by Transit Systems on 6 August 2023.
+Transdev NSW also wound up its charter bus operations.